"TITTER YE NOT"

 instructors through a cadre course.
 The

-highlight of the year is the annual tattoo
+highlight of the year is the annual

-for which boys prepare during the first part
+tattoo for which boys prepare during the

-audience of over 800 people the corps
+To an audience of over 800 people the

-parades and presents its colors,
+corps parades and presents its colors,

 and demonstrates activities from

-precision drill to a light gun race
+precision drill to a light gun race.

-accompanied by the Eton College CCF
+Accompanied by the Eton College CCF

 military band including the pipes and